sharat87/prestige/README.markdown

 **Just an HTTP client, by Shrikant.
 Available at [prestigemad.com](https://prestigemad.com) ([Why that domain?](#why-the-domain)).**

+> Under the abstractions, it's all just stardust interacting with text.

 This is a *simple*, *text-based*, *in-browser*, HTTP client app that I wanted for myself and wished someone would build it one day.
 Well, had to do it myself in the end.